pritesh-git/carResale_site_using_typescript/README.md

 # Car Dealer Project

-This is car resale/repair website using JavaScript for FrontEnd.
+This is car resale/repair website using TypeScript for FrontEnd.

 > This is a under progress repo could have incomplete components